UD-CISC320-S23/lesson-19-graph-applications/index.md

 > **Formal Description**:
-Determine the shortest path between two nodes in a graph.
+Determine the MST between all nodes within the graph without any loops
 >  * Input: G(V, E): Graph of Vertices and Edges
 >  * Output: List: List of Nodes in the Shortest Path